guidohu/booksys/README.md

 - Some minor configuration parameters can only be updated in the database directly (see configuration table).
 - The setup should also work with mariaDB but this has not been tested.
 - So far, no official payment system (paypal, ...) is integrated.
 Please get in contact with me in case this is required or feel free to submit a pull request.
+- It is optimized for the use within a non commercial boat community.
+To allow guests to reserve slots, adjustments would be needed.